-Job, Career or Calling
+Career Satisfaction: Job, Career or Calling

 Your Work Perspectives Matter

-The way a person views his or her work, either positively or negatively, is not just about the job itself.
-Perspectives about work are about the individual, as each and every person can experience and see an identical job in very different ways.
-It’s important to realize that your own individual perspectives lead you to seeing your work in either a positive or negative light.
+The way you view your work matters, either positively or negatively.
+This view is not just about the job itself.
+Perspectives about your work are about you, as a unique individual.
+Every single person can experience and see the same identical job in very different ways.
+It’s important to realize that your own individual perspectives led you to seeing your work in either a positive or negative light.
 You must begin to understand your own individual perspective, because it can help you to experience your work with greater joy and fulfillment.
-Research has supported that people can view their work in one of three ways: job, career or calling.
+Research has supported that people can view their work in one of three ways: job, career or calling, and they all have an effect on your level of career satisfaction.

 Researchers in the field draw some major distinctions between these 3 categories.
 People who see their work as a job, are usually only interested in material benefits such as salary and perks.
 They do not seek to gain or receive any other type of reward from it.
 They see work as a means to allow them to acquire resources to enjoy their time away from the job.
-On the other hand, there are people who have a deeper investment in their work, and value more than just monetary gain.
-They may value higher social standing and empowerment.
-These individuals value achievement, seeing their work as a career.
-In the third perspective, there are people who find their work inseparable from their life.
-They feel that their work is a calling.
-People in this category are looking for fulfilment from their work.
-Some people assume that the word calling as one that is religious or spiritual.
-However, this term is more related to work that is socially valuable or beneficial.

 Studies have demonstrated that the perspective you have with your work, leads to very different outcomes.
 Research has confirmed that out of all the categories, in general, callings are associated with greater life, health and job satisfaction.
-Evidence confirms that people who reported having a calling as having higher life and job satisfaction than people who noted their work as a career or job.
+Evidence confirms that people who reported having a calling as having higher life and job satisfaction than people who noted their work as a ‘career’ or ‘job’.
 One study also found that people who reported having a calling had higher income, as well.
-These findings contradict the idea that the reasons for having work are unimportant and is simply a matter of individual preference.
-The perspective you have of your work directly impacts how satisfied you will be, and it’s very important that you evaluate how you view your work.
-Try the following to gain a deeper understanding:

-1. Intentionally Change the Perspective of Why You Work.
+1. Intentionally Change the Perspective of Why You Work

-It’s easy to stay in a job, believing that it’s mainly about the money and security.
-I don’t claim this to be untrue.
-However, you should ask yourself, “How do other people find jobs that are more deeply satisfying and meaningful, while still being able to pay their bills?”
-If they can achieve greater career fulfilment, why can’t you?
-I would argue that it is your career intention that is different.
 There is a saying that goes, “Seek and you shall find”.
-If your intention in your work is only about money and security then that is what your job will turn out to be.
+If your intention in your work is only about money and security then that is all your job will turn out to be.
 However, if you broaden your job perspectives to include other important reasons to work, you will start to look for them.
 Change your perspective to seek greater job satisfaction and joy, and you will keep pursuing this goal.
 Eventually, you will find these vital career qualities.
-Reevaluate and explore all of your job choices, question your intentions.
+Reevaluate and explore all of your job choices.
+Question your intentions.

 2. Seek, Don’t Wait

-Many people stay in a job as opposed to seeking a calling because they simply wait.
-I understand that this is intuitively obvious, but it’s amazing how many people will remain in a job, never even beginning to look at other possibilities around them.
-Many people wait, hoping that the piano of motivation and inspiration will magically fall on their head.
-Unfortunately, attaining a very fortunate and successful goal rarely happens without energy and effort.
 When you think of getting to the top of a mountain, how do you get there?
-If you intend to get to the top, you cannot wait around for inspiration and motivation, or a magical wind to blow you there.
+If you intend to get to the top, you cannot wait around for inspiration and motivation, or a magical wind to blow you up there.
 To get to the top, you must consciously decide to climb it.
 Getting to a particular goal requires the same energy and effort, and so does achieving a more satisfying career.
-To attain highly rewarding work you must seek it out, as it will not fall into your lap by accident or coincidence.
-Make constant career exploration, networking and searching a top priority of your career management habits.
-Continue to seek until you attain the level of joy and fulfilment that you want in your career.

 3. Examine Your Values

-You career values can be defined as your personal principles that assist you is defining your ideal professional environment.
+You career values can be defined as your personal principles that assist you is shaping your ideal professional environment.
 These values can help you identify your most ideal work settings and important role activities, and they frame what is truly important to you when you work.
 They are also a source of stimulation and enthusiasm for work.

 4. Extrinsic versus Intrinsic